BibhaCoder/The-Humble-Investor/README.md

 Please note this is not a professional investment advice and investor’s might lose money in securities market in short term.
 __________________

-An investing principle and worldly wisdom for small individual common investors to achieve financial independence.
+An investing principle and worldly wisdom for small individual common investors to achieve financial independence and live a fulfilling life.
 ______________________

 Please note that always the best investment is investment in our personal well-being, skills development and in our mental and physical health.
 No investment in the world can match the returns of investing in our well-being and inturn achieving an enormous long life filled with enormous health, wealth and wisdom.
 Following are 5 basic fundamental concepts to master for our mental and physical health and wellbeing: